 But fear not, handwriting still has its moments to shine.
 From love letters that tug at heartstrings to doodles that bring joy during boring meetings (don’t worry, your secret is safe with me).
 There is something nostalgic and personal about putting pen on top of paper.

 Let’s not forget those beautifully crafted calligraphy pieces that make us question if someone wrote them by hand or summoned an ancient writing deity.
-Clearly, though, how do they make every stroke look like a work of art?
-It is like some sort of wizard pen magic going on.
+How do they make every stroke look like a work of art?
+It is like some wizard pen magic going on.

-So, while keyboards and touchscreens dominate our daily lives, let’s not forget the joy and charm that comes from handwritten notes.
+So, while keyboards and touchscreens dominate our daily lives, let’s not forget the joy and charm of handwritten notes.

 Exercising the hands is necessary for calligraphy hand, just as exercising the muscles is necessary to maintain a good composer.
-Even so, a wide selection of exercises can create a better writing style, muscle memory, and hand strength.
+Even so, a wide selection of exercises can improve writing style, muscle memory, and hand strength.

-Therefore, this exercise can greatly help in enhancing finger flexibility, including grip, control, and momentum.
+Therefore, this exercise can significantly help in enhancing finger flexibility, including grip, control, and momentum.

 6.1 Finger Taps